redBorder/snort3/README.md

 * GeoIP and MacVendor enrinchment for alert_kafka plugin
 * extra data enrinchment for alert_kafka

+Additional features on the roadmap include:
+* Country based reputation

 Here are some key features of Snort++:

 * Support multiple packet processing threads